Law of the unconscious statistician

 In even greater generality, X could be a random element in any measurable space, in which case the law is given in terms of measure theory and the Lebesgue integral.
 In this setting, there is no need to restrict the context to probability measures, and the law becomes a general theorem of mathematical analysis on Lebesgue integration relative to a pushforward measure.

 Etymology

-This proposition is (sometimes) known as the law of the unconscious statistician because of a purported tendency to think of the identity as the very definition of the expected value, rather than (more formally) as a consequence of its true definition.
+This proposition is (sometimes) known as the law of the unconscious statistician because of a purported tendency to think of the aforementioned law as the very definition of the expected value of a function g(X) and a random variable X, rather than (more formally) as a consequence of the true definition of expected value.
 The naming is sometimes attributed to Sheldon Ross' textbook Introduction to Probability Models, although he removed the reference in later editions.
 Many statistics textbooks do present the result as the definition of expected value.